-When you first run SketchUp, the Welcome to SketchUp dialog box appears, as shown here.
-This dialog box is your starting point for creating a model and appears every time you start SketchUp (unless you clear the Always show on startup check box).
+The first time you use SketchUp, you need to sign in to activate your trial or subscription.
+After you're signed in, the Welcome to SketchUp dialog box appears, as shown here.
+This dialog box is your starting point for creating a model and appears every time you start SketchUp (unless you choose to turn it off in the SketchUp Preferences dialog box).

-In the Welcome to SketchUp dialog box, you can choose a template for your model, license a copy of SketchUp Pro (see Understanding Your License for details), and learn more about SketchUp.
+In the Welcome to SketchUp dialog box, you can; choose a template for your model, set the default template, open recent files, browse for an existing file, or license a copy of SketchUp Pro (see Understanding Your License for details), and learn more about SketchUp.

 Table of Contents